Minot train derailment

 The Minot train derailment occurred just west of Minot, North Dakota, United States, on January 18, 2002, when a Canadian Pacific Railway freight train derailed, spreading ammonia gas across the city, delaying rescue operations.
 The cause was found to be small fatigue cracks in the rails and joint bars, not detectable by the inspection routines then enforced by Canadian Pacific.

 Derailment

 At about 1:37 a.m.
-CST, 31 cars of a 112-car Canadian Pacific train derailed about four miles west of the city center, in a development called Tierrecita Vallejo in Harrison Township in Ward County.
+CST, a Canadian Pacific (CP) train, which was led by CP SD9043MAC 9106 and CP AC4400CW 8631, derailed about four miles west of the city center, in a development called Tierrecita Vallejo in Harrison Township in Ward County.
+31 of the 112 railcars on the train derailed.
 Five tanker cars carrying anhydrous ammonia ruptured, releasing a cloud of caustic, poisonous gas over the city.
 Soon after the derailment, a large area around the derailed train was evacuated, and residents in the remainder of the city were told to stay indoors.
 The accident killed one person, caused serious injuries to 11 more (including both of the train's crew members), and caused minor injuries to 322 others.